pszulc1/k8s-clu-mon/README.md

 - applying `blackboxExporter` and `prometheusAdapter` from `kube-prometheus` package

 The library should be updated as new versions of the libraries in use become available.
-The new release tag must be consistent with value set in `(import 'global.json').version`.